-Back in France in 2005, he worked for a language school where he taught English and French (as it is his main job) to adults from all walks of life (a Gambian cook, Moroccan Insurers, Chinese executives, an Australian biker and many more).
+Back in France in 2005, he worked for a language school where he taught English and French (as it is his main job) to adults from all walks of life (a Gambian cook, Moroccan Insurers, Chinese executives, an Australian biker, and many more).
 He even had a few Japanese students.
 And they were the ones that intrigued him the most.
-Indeed, the way they behaved, learned, interacted with him, everything about them was unique and unusual, despite the fact that he had had students from about twenty countries or more and from every continent.
-Intrigued, wanting to understand them better, to be a better teacher for them, he started reading about Japanese culture, sociology and psychology.
-He found those strange, interesting and –yes– fascinating.
+Indeed, the way they behaved, learned and interacted with him, everything about them was unique and unusual, despite the fact that he had had students from about twenty countries or more and from every continent.
+Intrigued, wanting to understand them better, to be a better teacher for them, he started reading about Japanese culture, sociology, and psychology.
+He found those strange, interesting, and –yes– fascinating.

-One thing leading to another, he started meeting Japanese people, always keeping in mind his goal of learning about their culture and understanding them better.
-However, one thing leading to another, he started meeting this one Japanese woman more and more, with a less and less professional purpose in mind.
-One thing leading to another, you can guess what happened next.
+One thing led to another, he started meeting Japanese people, always keeping in mind his goal of learning about their culture and understanding them better.
+However, one thing led to another, he started meeting this one Japanese woman more and more, with a less and less professional purpose in mind.
+One thing led to another, you can guess what happened next.

-They ended getting married, and they are now living happily with “ever after” as a goal!
+They ended up getting married, and they are now living happily with “ever after” as a goal!

 He loved the region so much, that a couple of weeks before his third trip there, he decided to start a blog that would be more or less entirely dedicated to the area.
 This blog is the one you’re reading now.

-And this is not the end of our story as in November 2011, his life and relationship to Japan took a new turn when he moved to Takamatsu.
+And this is not the end of our story as in November 2011, his life and relationship with Japan took a new turn when he moved to Takamatsu.